top of page

 The core formula for successful acquisition (the one that ensures you make your money at the buy) looks something like this:

-(After Repair Value [ARV]) - (Rehab Costs + Holding Costs + Profit Margin) = Maximum Purchase Price
+(After Repair Value) - (Rehab Costs + Holding Costs + Profit Margin) = Maximum Purchase Price

-If we miscalculate the ARV—by even 5%—we have effectively eroded our entire profit margin before the first wall is demolished.
+If we miscalculate the ARV—by even 5%—we have effectively eroded the margin on our investment before the first wall is demolished.

-The Comparable "Solds" Only: We only look at properties that have actually closed in the past 3-6 months.
-A list price is a "hope," a sold price is "fact".
+• The Comparable "Sold" Only: We only look at properties that have actually sold in the past 3-6 months in your neighborhood.
+A list price doesn't work for the bank; the actual sold prices do.

-Hyper-Local Focus: These comps must be within the same neighborhood, ideally the same elementary school district, and closed within the last 3-months (or 6-months in slower markets).
-In areas like Fairfax, school centricity is a gold standard.
+• Hyper-Local Focus: These comps must be within the same neighborhood, ideally the same elementary school district, and closed within the last 3-months (or 6-months in slower markets).

-Standardize the Variables: And these comparables have to be similar square footage (+/- 15%), bedroom/bathroom count, lot size, and key amenities (like a garage, finished basement, or dedicated remote work "nooks" that NoVA's 90.4% professional-class buyers desire).
+• Standardize the Variables: And these comparables have to be similar square footage (+/- 15%), bedroom/bathroom count, lot size, and key amenities.

-This is why it's incredibly difficult and why you might get a lower offer on your home when you go to sell it to an investor or wholesale buyer.
-And you may feel like some of them are vultures, which understandably in many situates that call for a wholesale buy, it's because of extraneous circumstances, but know -- the good guys are still out there.
+This is why it's incredibly difficult and why you might get a lower offer on your home when you go to sell it to an investor like us.
 We'll do our best to make sure that we're transparent and honest.
+And fair.